CV

 EDUCATION

-• University of Victoria, 2008 – Present (in progress).
+• University of Victoria, 2008 – 2014.
 PhD in Political Science.
 Dissertation: The Politics of Deep Packet Inspection: What Drives Contemporary Western Internet Service Provider Surveillance Practices.
 Advisor: Dr. Colin Bennett.

 • University of Guelph, 2006 – 2007.
 Master’s Program in Philosophy.
 Thesis: Technology, Communication, and Western Pluralistic Democracies: Realigning Privacy to Facilitate Citizen-Solidarity.
 Advisor: Dr. Omid Payrow Shabani.